 If you begin to feel lightheaded, dizzy, or nauseous, it is best to sit or lie down immediately.

-Fainting can be completely benign, like a slight dizziness at the sight of blood, or it can be life-threatening, like an irregular heartbeat, says Dr. Torree McGowan, an emergency physician from the American College of Emergency Physicians.
+Fainting can be completely benign, like a slight dizziness at the sight of blood, but it can also be life-threatening, like an irregular heartbeat, said Dr. Torree McGowan, an emergency physician from the American College of Emergency Physicians.

 Signs of fainting

-Dr. McGowan notes that most people have symptoms when they are about to faint.
+Dr. McGowan notes that most people experience symptoms when they are about to faint.
 These include:

-- Unusual changes in vision such as feeling like you are in a tunnel, blurred or dark vision or seeing spots, dilated pupils.
+- Unusual changes in vision such as feeling like you're in a tunnel, blurred or dark vision or seeing spots, dilated pupils.

 - Feeling hot, flushed, or tingling all over